 Breadfruit is used more like a vegetable than a fruit.
-However, it doesn’t matter what you or I may call it because when it is ripe it does have a sweet taste.
+However, it doesn't matter what you or I may call it because it tastes sweet when ripe.

-So at different stages of its development you may use this delicious tree vegetable/fruit for one purpose or another, and choose to call what you will…vegetable before it’s ripe and fruit when ripened.
-We have a little name for it though…Bresheh
+So at different stages of its development you may use this delicious tree vegetable/fruit for one purpose or another, and choose to call what you will…vegetable before it’s ripe and then fruit when ripened.
+We have a little name for it though…Bresheh, Yah Mon!

 But the slaves did not like the taste, so the fruit/vegetable just stayed there and grew uncontrolled and meaningless for awhile; it was mainly fed to hogs.
 Well the years went by and people became interested in this fruit/vegetable, and the ball started to roll, so to speak.

 Everybody in Jamaica loves this vegetable; we use it in many different ways to make breakfast, dinner, and snacks.
 We also add it to soups and, of course, make chips.
 It can be boiled, steamed, roasted, fried or made into punch.

 Like its name, it tastes like doughy bread.
 Oh yes, its bite is quite similar to some breads I have eaten, but it has more moisture, even when roasted.
 Some people use the leaves as a remedy for headaches, too.

 Even though some people think that it's just a green vegetable that you can just roast or boil any old way, they are sometimes surprised at the results after cooking.

 You see, the one you use to make soup is not the same one you use for roasting.

 My aunt Brownie taught me a valuable lesson when I was about 15 years old.
 To make a long story short, she asked me to go to the market to get some scallions, thyme, and a breadfruit to make soup.
 I returned with all that she had asked me to buy, only to find out that I had bought a roasting breadfruit instead of a soup breadfruit.